 There are so many benefits to having plants in your home and office.
 Not only do they look beautiful and add a flash of greenery to indoor spaces, but they have the ability to absorb airborne pollutants and purify the air.
-As Sydney’s office plant care experts, we’ve put together a list of some of the best allergy-friendly indoor plants so that you can breathe easy.
+As Sydney’s office plant care services experts, we’ve put together a list of some of the best allergy-friendly indoor plants so that you can breathe easy.

 If you’re looking for a low-maintenance indoor plant, then the Golden Pothos should be on your list.
 Also known as Devil’s Ivy, this plant is listed as one of NASA’s top three plants for reducing formaldehyde indoors.
 And, considering formaldehyde increases irritation of the mouth, nose, and throat, the Golden Pothos is a godsend for allergy sufferers.